Marcus Douthit: Player profile

 Douthit is 2.11 m (6 ft 11 in) tall, and is usually tasked to play the center and power forward positions.
 He is often described as a versatile big man who loves to crash the boards and score off garbage points, with a steady perimeter shot.
 With his 7-4 wingspan, Douthit has incredible reach as well, which makes him a prolific shot blocker.
 Tim Welsh, Douthit's former coach at Providence, once said that, "Marcus runs the court very well and handles the ball well for a big man.
 He's not a back-to-the basket player, he's a face-up player which is what makes him perfect for our style of play...
 He's also a tremendous shot blocker who has great timing and makes it difficult for people to score over him."
 Douthit is also often compared to Haitian Canadian professional basketball player Samuel Dalembert.

+Coaching career

+During the 2019–20 season, Douthit joined the coaching staff of the Community College of Rhode Island (CCRI) Knights basketball team.
+In 2022, he had a stint as the head coach of the Beantown Bisons in the American Basketball Association.
+A month later, he became CCRI's head coach.
+In his first year, the Knights finished the season 14–15 overall and earned the No. 8 seed in the NJCAA Region XXI Tournament.
+The following season, they finished 11–10 in league play to earn the No. 6 seed in the NCJAA Region XXI Tournament.
+After that season, he was replaced as head coach.